-The Access NWU Scholarship Program fully funds tuition through federal, state and NWU merit-based and need-based aid for first-time, first-year students who qualify for the federal Pell Grant.
+The Access NWU Scholarship Program fully funds tuition through federal, state and NWU merit-based and need-based aid for first-year and transfer students who qualify for the federal Pell Grant.
 The program will serve most students whose family adjusted gross incomes are at or below $60,000.

 To qualify, a student must:

 - be federal Pell Grant eligible as determined by the Free Application for Federal Student Aid (FAFSA)

 - carry a full-time academic course load of 12-18 credit hours per semester

 Step 1 – Apply for admission to Nebraska Wesleyan University

 Access NWU candidates must apply and be admitted as a new first-year or transfer student.